 Here is a full list of essentials you always have to carry with you when you go hiking in the summer:

-- Water – Always carry a water bottle with you because you need to stay hydrated to withstand the heat.
+Always carry a water bottle with you because you need to stay hydrated to withstand the heat.
 If you are planning for a long trail, try to carry a more water in a hydration pack.

 There are special kinds of rucksacks designed for hiking.
 They contain pockets that will store everything that you need.